Guides

 Step-by-Step: Restoring Your Photos

-Use a flatbed scanner at 600 DPI minimum.
-Clean the glass first—dust particles show up in scans.
-If you don't have a scanner, use a phone scanning app in good lighting (not a regular camera photo).
+Use a flatbed scanner at 600 DPI minimum, and clean the glass first since dust particles show up in scans.
+No scanner?
+Use a phone scanning app in good lighting, not a regular camera photo.

 Go to the Photo Restoration tool.
 Drag and drop your scanned image.
 Supported formats: JPG, PNG, WebP up to 10MB.